oreparaz/tile/README.md

 I built this functionality because I needed it and thought it could be interesting to others.

 Note that public keys need to be certified somehow.
 For the moment we just rely on transport security when retrieving them.
+If I signed them, would you verify them?
+Which key would you use?

 ## Applications